-One of the UK's most innovative ensembles their work has been performed, installed and experienced across Europe, North America and the Middle East, and their sound tracks have featured BBC television and at the Tate Modern.
+One of the UK's most innovative ensembles, their work has been performed, installed and experienced across Europe, North America and the Middle East, and their soundtracks have featured on BBC Television and at Tate Modern.

 The DRO have toured and performed internationally with the likes of Martin Carthy, Godspeed You Black Emperor, Pere Ubu, Silver Mount Zion, Eric Chenaux, Silver Apples and Baby Dee.

 Aside from their own unique performances, they have composed works for performance by the London Contemporary Orchestra,Britten Sinfonia and the Ukranian Conservertoire, and collaborated with The Pitt Rivers Museum.
 They perform as a Duo or a Trio.

 The DRO are having a bit of a quiet year in 2019... sort of.

 The reason being that the three rats are all working on different projects that have us running litereally all over the world, and whilst we focus on these things, the rats are going to be a bit quiet untill 2020.
 Then more great things will come.

 Daniel has been in Egypt working with composer Fayrouz Kaddal, and together they are about to launch their first album as KaddalMerrill.
 Titled Rain Over Nubia, the Album features musician from across Egypt, Sudan and Eritrea, and draws on the folk tradtions of Egypt, the UK and Nubia.

 Rain Over Nubia will be released Antigen Recordsin August 2019, and accompanied by a UK tour.
 See their website or go to their facebook page for more information.